Johanna Williamson. A Read more [...]

 Johanna Loveridge.
-Here is a modern funeral home, run by a brilliant, born-again funeral director.
+Albany Funerals is a modern, progressive funeral directors, run by a brilliant, born-again funeral director.
 Before she opened Albany, Jo ran a care home.
 Her warmth and capability have ensured that her company has become well established in the area – a recent client told her that they had been recommended to use Albany by three different people.
 Word is getting out; people like what she does and the way that she does it.

 Jo is incredibly nice, and we cannot imagine anyone not taking to her at once.
 No airs and graces here, just kindness and friendliness and good manners.
 She’s a class act, unusually intelligent and switched on, seeking to enrich her clients’ experience of creating a funeral.
 There’s nothing rigid in her thinking.
 She’s very happy to have found what it is that she really wants to do.

 Both Albany Funerals funeral homes are bright, well-lit, civilised and unusually tastefully decorated, painted in soft, neutral colours – the kind of places that really put you at your ease.
 It’s like walking into someone’s home.
 In both Maidstone and Ashford, the room in which you talk about funeral arrangements is furnished with sofas and armchairs, and this tells you that you have all the time you need.
 Both have lovely chapels of rest, spacious and serene, lit by lots of candles, and both have, of course, completely immaculate mortuaries.

 When she’s not working, Jo likes to get involved in community activities.
 Jo is the governor of a local school and she serves on her Parish Council.
 She likes cycling with her children, walking, cooking and travelling.